Nieuwhof/start/README.md

 # Alot! using one line .....
   <b>All you need is Dedicated Server, VDS, Virtualbox or similiar.</b>

-  You will now be able to access two premade VPS created machines using ssh gromit or ssh preston.
+  You will now be able to access two premade VPS created machines by typin ssh ops@gromit or ssh ops@preston at the promt.
   If you need you can create/delete your own VPS machines become <b>su ops</b> and change to <b>~/ops/cloud</b> where you will find build.sh and delete-build.sh as explained above.
 You can update Cloud.yaml to your liking.
   These VPS systems will be UBUNTU based.
 Please follow multipass documentation for more information.